A01329646/data-science-and-statistical-inference_project/LDA_THEORY_EXPLAINED.md

 ## Introduction

 This document explains the **probability and statistics theory** behind each step of the LDA gender classification code.
-Linear Discriminant Analysis is a **supervised classification method** rooted in classical statistics, not machine learning.
+Linear Discriminant Analysis is a **supervised classification method** rooted in classical statistics.

 ### Key Difference: Supervised vs Unsupervised